jtomori/vex_tutorial/README.md

 i@valB = valB;

-// we can also use "continue" keyword to jump to another loop cycle
+// we can also use "continue" keyword to jump to the next loop iteration
 // in this example we average point position with positions of neighbours
 // which are above it in world space (their Y coordinate is larger) int pts[] = neighbours(0, @ptnum);